thosgood/qubit.guide/README.md

 1. why are some captions above figures and some below?
 1. `\newcommand`s to somewhere shared by tex **and** html output
 1. svg output for figures
-1. fix `fig.fullwidth` --- it doesn't seem to do anything?
 1. license on index page
 1. "view source" button on gitbook output
   + this is `view`: see <https://bookdown.org/yihui/bookdown/configuration.html>